gelthemu/croozefm/src/data/articles/nightmare-17-j-j-spaun-ejects-island-green-players.md

 Then there were the nerves.
 Spaun’s human.
 He’d also never been in the spot before, whereas McIlroy, now a 28-time PGA Tour winner and four-time major winner, has.
 Afterward, Spaun admitted that the moment hit him on the opening tee shot (which he hit a touch right on the 16th hole), and analyst Jim “Bones” Mackay wondered on the broadcast whether Spaun had accounted for adrenaline on the 17th tee shot.

-“I think on the 17th here at this amazing, iconic golf course,” Mackay said, “is one of those holes where you get to, like two or three others around the world, where you just hit the club about a half a club farther because you’re just so amped up and it’s just the 17th at the Players.”
+“I think on the 17th here at this amazing, iconic golf course,” Mackay said, “is one of those holes where you get to, like two or three others around the world, where you just hit the club about a half a club farther because you’re just so amped up and it’s just the 17th at THE PLAYERS.”

 One must also look at the time to make a decision here, too.
 A GOLF.com reporter clocked McIlroy’s interaction with caddie Harry Diamond at 17 seconds; Spaun’s conversation with Carens took 50.
 From the drop zone, Spaun and Carens talked for a minute and 10 seconds.